wjkaufman/bequester/log.md

 Picking it up, working on the database right now...
 Might look into formatting/angular stuff later, like views (so I can look at people too!).

+Surprisingly productive!
+Next steps:

+- Look into views, show people/bequests one at a time
+- Refactor bequests into bequests and bequest (singular, plural)
+- Add CSS, make it pretty
+- Link people and bequests
+- Import data!

 ### 2019-02-03

 Against my better judgement, I'm going to try to get sqlite3 to work now.
 Wish me luck... (it's 21:19 and I'm in bed with the lights off, but I can't stop thinking about the app working...)